Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 1. It is mathematically necessary.
 The mem-sorted transcript is checked in sliding windows of size 3 with step 2, so we need 2T + 1 elements in the mem-sorted transcript where T is the number of total ticks
-2. Because we don't want to double count the first element in the sliding window, the consistency checker will only absorb the tail of the list it's given.
-So we need to give it a throwaway element that won't be absorbed
+2. Since we don't want to double count the first element in the sliding window, the consistency checker will only absorb the tail of the list it's given.
+So the first element of the mem-sorted trace needs to be a _consistent_ and _inconsequential_ throwaway value that does not get absorbed.

 We are further constrained by the fact that we don't want the placeholder element to change whether the next element is considered a first-access or not.
-Thus, we reserve RAM index 0 and timestamp 0 for the placeholder value, and make the initial placeholder a `Load` of 0 from index 0 at time 0.
+Thus, we reserve RAM index 0 and timestamp 0 for the placeholder value, and make the initial placeholder a `load` of 0 from index 0 at time 0.
 Because nothing else uses index 0, this is essentially a no-op.
 Alternatively, we can use RAM index -1 if it makes dev ergonomics easier.

+### Final elements of the mem-sorted transcript

+If the mem-sorted transcript is has length `L < 2T`, it will need more padding.
+Since the padding does not occur in the time-sorted transcript, it cannot be absorbed.
+Still, it must be consistent with the rest of the transcript.
+We define the padding as follows.
+Let `op` represent the final element in the memory-sorted transcript prior to padding, and let `t` denote its timestamp.
+We note that `op` exists (since there's at least the initial padding step above), and `op` is a RAM operation (not a `read`, since those are explicitly deleted from the mem-sorted transcript).
+For each `i = 0..2T+1-L`, we define the `i`-th padding element, appended to the end of the mem-sorted transcript, to be `op_i = op[timestamp=(t+i), kind=load, is_padding=true]`.

+One can see that this satisfies all the consistency criteria and is also not absorbed into the running evals.

 ## Harvard arch